This essentially should incorporate current as well potential businesses. The analysis should address the following two issues:

 - Proceeds of liquidation may be used for strengthening other businesses.

-6.The strategies that will be considered the organization will depend on the strategic objectives to be achieved or the opportunities, threats, strengths and weaknesses of the organization.
+6.The strategies that will be considered by the organization will depend on the strategic objectives to be achieved or the opportunities, threats, strengths and weaknesses of the organization.

 1.The opportunity to be exploited is high market growth rate for such businesses.